XertroV/tm-dips-plus-plus/README.md

 start = 26.0
 finish = 1970.0

--- floors start at 00 for the ground and increase from there.
-If you miss a number, --   it will be set to a height of -1.0. floor00 = 4.0 floor01 = 138
+-- Floors start at 00 for the ground and increase from there.
+If you miss a number, it --   will be set to a height of -1.0. floor00 = 4.0 floor01 = 138
 floor02 = 266.0